DIYDave/ScrollText-ESP8266/README.md

 ### web client
 - advantage:
   - Can be reached worldwide at the same address.
-E.g. MeinHoster.com/esp
+E.g. MyWebhoster.com/scroll
 - disadvantage:
-  - Needs a web server (NAS, hoster) on which PHP can be run and the authorization to generate a text file.
+  - Needs a web server (Rasberry Pi, NAS, Hoster) on which PHP can be run and the authorization to generate a text file.

 This configuration can be made at this point in the "Wifi_Matrix_OLED.h" file.
 Comment out the line // or not.
 `` C ++